vring1/Football-Game/Game/Game/README.md

 ## Initialization
+Clone / download repository files.

 In pgAdmin, create a database called 'game'.

-In pgAdmin, create a schema called 'game'.
+In pgAdmin, create a schema within the database called 'game'.

-(SLET)Instead of creating a venv, just activate the one already created.
-The only requirement is psycopg2, so we just pushed the venv config also.

-Now run:
+Create a virtuel environment (venv).
+Activate the environment by running the following command if using unix:

+    source Scripts/activate

+Now the environment is activated, and the following command can be run to install the necessary packages:

-    pip install psycopg2
+    pip install -r requirements.txt

 The .env file should be as the following: